hmh2683/vehicle.project/README.md

 # Color Sensing Vehicle
 * Period : 2021.04-2021.06 (3 months)
 * Personnel : 5 person
-* Development environment : Arduino IDE
+* Development environment : ArduinoIDE
 * Development language : C++
 * Development goals
-  * 운반차가 2개의 DC모터를 이용하여 목적지에 정확하게 도달합니다.
+  * The vehicle uses two DC motors to accurately reach its destination.
-  * 2개의 서보모터로 안전하게 감지한 사물을 들어올리고 내려놓습니다.
+  * Raises and lowers objects safely detected by two servo motors.
-  * 색상 감지 센서에서 사물의 색상을 감지하고 색상에 따라 설정한 경로로 움직입니다.
+  * The sensor detects the color of the object and moves along the set path according to the color.

 <br/> <br/>